Winter related Frequently Asked Questions:

-Please contact your church Youth Minister for a registration form.
+Please contact your Children's Minister at your church for a registration form.

 Winter coat, snow boots, ski gloves, warm hat, ski goggles or sunglasses, long underwear.
 Dress in layered clothing.
-Bedding/pillow, towels/wash cloth, toothbrush/toothpaste, shampoo/soap, sunscreen/chapstick, flashlight, water bottle, money for country store, notebook/pencil, and most importantly your Bible.
+Twin bedding or sleeping bag, pillow, towels/wash cloth, toothbrush/toothpaste, shampoo/soap, sunscreen/chapstick, flashlight, water bottle, notebook/pencil, and most importantly your Bible.

 Yes, all our facilities are heated, comfortable and operational all year round.